A Message from the Deputy Director

 - For the calendar year 2016, the Building and Safety Division issued 2,079 permits, with a construction valuation of $102,385,701.

-- Community Preservation responded to 1,493 property maintenance violations, which included the abatement of 92 improperly parked and inoperative vehicles on private property, addressed 186 overgrown and inadequate landscape violations, pursued 327 delinquent and overdue business license renewal fees, notified 35 private property owners of the need to abate graffiti, contacted 82 business owners regarding temporary signs, and contacted 42 citizens regarding non-permitted yard sales.
+- Code Enforcement responded to 1,493 property maintenance violations, which included the abatement of 92 improperly parked and inoperative vehicles on private property, addressed 186 overgrown and inadequate landscape violations, pursued 327 delinquent and overdue business license renewal fees, notified 35 private property owners of the need to abate graffiti, contacted 82 business owners regarding temporary signs, and contacted 42 citizens regarding non-permitted yard sales.

-- Community Preservation received electronically submitted requests for service through Contact La Habra.
+- Code Enforcement received electronically submitted requests for service through Contact La Habra.
 The average response time to conduct an inspection and to issue a notice of violation was less than three days.

-- Community Preservation, in partnership with LHPD, has successfully closed down) 6 illegal massage parlors, and assisted the California Massage Therapy Council in revoking the business owner’s license.
+- Code Enforcement, in partnership with LHPD, has successfully closed down) 6 illegal massage parlors, and assisted the California Massage Therapy Council in revoking the business owner's license.

-- Through the use four full-time inspectors, the City has been able to provide Community Preservation services seven days per week throughout the year.
+- Through the use four full-time inspectors, the City has been able to provide Code Enforcement services seven days per week throughout the year.

 - Conducted a Top 25 Business Luncheon.